-In 2016, Goldman Sachs launches Marcus by Goldman Sachs, an online platform offering personal unsecured loans and savings accounts to retail clients.
+In 2016, Goldman Sachs launches Marcus by Goldman Sachs, an online platform offering personal loans and savings accounts to retail clients.

 In 2016, Goldman Sachs launched its consumer business, Marcus by Goldman Sachs, offering products and services designed to address consumer pain points regarding finance.
 Named after the firm’s founder, the Marcus platform combines the freshness of a digital offering with the strength and heritage of the firm, leveraging core competencies in risk management and technology.

 As one of the few large banks without a legacy consumer business or infrastructure, Goldman Sachs was uniquely positioned to redefine how financial services are distributed and consumed.

 The Marcus platform, user experience and products were based on extensive research and direct feedback from consumers regarding their frustrations with consumer finance — confusing jargon, inflexible products and hidden fees.
 Over time, the Marcus teams heard from more than 100,000 consumers, incorporating their insights into building Marcus products that are simple and transparent.